WD Black SN850X Vs. Samsung 990 PRO: Clash of the Titans

 SN850X Vs 990 PRO Latency chart

-Latency is another important metric that will be highly relevant to actual performance in various workloads.
+Latency is another important metric that corresponds to actual performance in a range of workloads.
 Again, the Samsung 990 PRO is about 20% faster than the WD Black SN850X.

 SN850X Vs. 990 PRO: Real-World Performance